 The federal Standard Repayment Plan of 10 years could be right for you if you’re able to keep up with payments and you want to pay off your debt quickly.

-An option is to refinance your student loans to improve your interest rate and possibly change your loan term.
+Another option is to refinance your student loans to improve your interest rate and possibly change your loan term.
 Just realize that refinancing federal student loans into a private student loan means giving up federal benefits like income-driven repayment and loan forgiveness.

 SoFi Student Loan Refinance